w3c/wai-tutorials/source/images/complex.html.erb.md

 order: 6
 ---

-Complex images are those that contain substantial information, more than can be conveyed in a short phrase or sentence.
+Complex images contain substantial information -- more than can be conveyed in a short phrase or sentence.
 These are typically:

--   Graphs and charts, including flow charts and organizational charts;
+-   graphs and charts, including flow charts and organizational charts;
--   Diagrams and illustrations where the page text relies on the user being able to understand the image;
+-   diagrams and illustrations where the page text relies on the user being able to understand the image;
--   Maps showing locations or other information such as weather systems.
+-   maps showing locations or other information such as weather systems.

-In these situations a two-part text alternative is required, first the short description to identify the image and, where appropriate, indicate the location of the second part, which is a long description of the image.
-The long description must be a textual representation of the essential information conveyed by the image.
-In certain situations the composition of the image may also be needed as part of the long description, but only where it is important that the user understands the image construction.
+In these situations a two-part text alternative is required.
+The first required part is the short description to identify the image and, where appropriate, indicate the location of the long description.
+The second required part is the long description -- a textual representation of the essential information conveyed by the image.
+In certain situations the composition of the image may also be needed as part of the long description, but only where it’s important that the user understand the image construction.
 This page shows several possible approaches that can be used to provide both short and long descriptions.

 ## Image containing substantial information
 {:.ex}

-This bar chart of website visitor statistics has the short description “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3” as the `alt` attribute, identifying the image.
-The long description details the information, including scales, values, relationships and trends, that are represented visually.
-For example, the declining values for site 1, consistent values for site 2, and increasing values for site 3 are highlighted through the bar chart representation.
-This information needs to be made available in the [long text description](examples/2014-first-qtr.html) as well.
+This bar chart of website visitor statistics has a short description of “Bar chart showing monthly and total visitors for the first quarter 2014 for sites 1 to 3”.
+It's in the `alt` attribute and identifies the image.
+The long description details the information, including scales, values, relationships and trends that are represented visually.
+For example, since the declining values for site 1, consistent values for site 2, and increasing values for site 3 are highlighted through the bar chart, this information must also be included in the [long text description](examples/2014-first-qtr.html).

 {::nomarkdown}
 <%= sample_start %>